 He became more visible though, after 97 when Papa Edwin passed on.
 He popped in to see Lola every day.
 When Lola became more sickly in later years, he was the one who took over.
 He even moved Lola to an apartment near the factory he worked in, just so he could see her more often in a day.

-My second memory is Dec 16, 1998 -- or on the day I was supposed to bring home our first family car, A grayish brown Toyota Corolla XL, from the dealer.
+My second memory is Dec 16, 1998 -- or on the day I was supposed to bring home our first family car, a grayish brown Toyota Corolla XL, from the dealer.
 I was tasked by my then-husband to find a driver or anybody who knew how to drive, to the dealer and take the car home.
 It was his company Christmas party that day and he wanted to see the car on our garage when he arrived home.
+I know -- but I didn't hear anything unkind from my uncle.

-But I could not find a driver or not even a friend who was available.
-I ended up asking Uncle Edgar, who stepped out of the factory and went with me to the dealer.
-Going there we met a downpour, and he spent five hours away from work instead of the two he had told his men.
+It was he who stepped out of the factory and went with me to the dealer.
+Going there we met a downpour, and he ended up spending five hours away from work instead of the two he had told his men.

 And yesterday Uncle Edgar was there, lying helpless.
 His wife, Auntie Susan, was clearly distraught as she told me about that fateful day he had his attack.
 He had been complaining of dizziness.
 She urged him to sip some soup by evening, and when he did, he vomited and had seizures.
 The doctor is not optimistic at all, but she and her children, now all adults with families of their own, continue to hang on and hope for a miracle.
 They can easily start over from scratch, they say, just as long as their Daddy is with them.

-I am not particularly prayerful, at least consciously so, but I utter a plea on my uncle's behalf.
+I am not particularly prayerful, at least consciously so, but I utter a plea, to God, to the Universe, to whatever Supreme Being that's supposed to be running the show, on my uncle's behalf.
 That he should wake up, and be with his family -- who love him dearly and fiercely -- again.